 If you visit the Grizzly and Wolf Discovery Center on a day when the bears aren’t testing products, be sure to explore the outdoor display that showcases a variety of previously tested products.

-Pro Tip: If you love grizzly bears, check out the mugs, note pads, pajamas, socks, and other bear items and apparel offered by LazyOne.
+Sage Advice: If you love grizzly bears, check out the mugs, note pads, pajamas, socks, and other bear items and apparel offered by LazyOne.

-Reason #5 to Visit the Grizzly and Wolf Discovery Center – Get Tips on How to Coexist with Grizzlies in Bear Country
+5. Get Tips on How to Coexist with Grizzlies in Bear Country

 Near the display of dented garbage dumpsters and shredded trash cans are other outdoor displays that help humans coexist with grizzlies in bear country.
 For example, examine the type of bear trap used to humanely capture nuisance bears in residential areas and safely move them to another location.
 Or, learn how locals set up their summer vegetable gardens to be bear-resistant in bear country.